A Bootstrap Lasso + Partial Ridge Method to Construct Confidence Intervals for Parameters in High-dimensional Sparse Linear Models: Introduction

-\begin{itemize} \item[1.]
-Our proposed Bootstrap LPR method relaxes the beta-min condition required by the Bootstrap Lasso+OLS method.
+First, our proposed bootstrap \LPR{} method relaxes the beta-min condition required by the bootstrap lasso+ols method.
+We provide conditions under which the bootstrap \LPR{} method can consistently estimate the distribution of the \LPR{} estimator and, therefore, is valid for constructing a confidence interval for each coefficient.

-\item[2.]
-We conduct comprehensive simulation studies to evaluate the finite sample performance of the Bootstrap LPR method for both sparse linear models and misspecified models.
-Our main findings include: \hanzhong{ \begin{itemize} \item Compared with Bootstrap Lasso+OLS, Bootstrap LPR improves the coverage probabilities of $95\%$ confidence intervals by about $50\%$ on average for small but non-zero regression coefficients, at the price of $15\%$\footnote{The result is for the case of $n=200,\ p=500$.
-Generally, the higher the dimensions, the heavier computational costs of Bootstrap LPR has over Bootstrap Lasso+OLS.} heavier computational burden. \item Compared with two de-sparsified Lasso methods, LDPE \cite{Zhang} and JM \cite{JM}, Bootstrap LPR has comparably good coverage probabilities for large and small regression coefficients, and in some cases outperforms LDPE and JM by producing conference intervals with more than $50\%$ shorter interval lengths on average.
-Moreover, Bootstrap LPR is more than $30\%$ faster than LDPE and JM and is robust to model misspecification. \end{itemize} }

-\hanzhong{We also demonstrate the performance of Bootstrap LPR on a real data set: fMRI (functional magnetic resonance imaging) data \cite{fMRI} with measurements of brain responses to visual images.}
+Second, we conduct comprehensive simulation studies to evaluate the finite-sample performance of the bootstrap \LPR{} method for both sparse linear models and misspecified models.
+Our main findings are as follows.
+First, compared with bootstrap lasso+ols, bootstrap \LPR{} improves the coverage probabilities of the $95\%$ confidence intervals by about $50\%$, on average, for small nonzero regression coefficients.
+However, this improvement incurs a $15\%$ heavier computational burden for $n = 200, \ p = 500$.
+Second, compared with the two de-sparsified lasso methods, \ZZ{} and \JM{}, bootstrap \LPR{} produces good coverage probabilities for large and small regression coefficients.
+In some cases, it even outperforms these methods by producing confidence intervals with lengths that are more than $50\%$ shorter, on average.
+Third, bootstrap \LPR{} is more than $30\%$ faster than the two de-sparsified lasso methods, and is robust to model misspecification.
+We also demonstrate the performance of bootstrap \LPR{} on two real data sets: functional magnetic resonance imaging (fMRI) data, and neuroblastoma gene expression data.

-\item[3.]
-We extend model selection consistency of the Lasso from the hard sparsity case \cite{ZhaoYu2006, Wainwright2009}, where the parameter $\beta^0$ is assumed to be exactly sparse ($\beta^0$ has $s$ ($s\ll n$) non-zero elements with absolute values larger than $1/\sqrt{n}$), to a more general {\em cliff-weak-sparsity} case.
-Under the irrepresentable condition and other reasonable conditions, we show that the Lasso can correctly select all the \JL{``large"} elements of $\beta^0$ while shrinking all the ``small" elements to zero.
+Third, we extend the model selection consistency of the lasso from the hard sparsity case \citep{ZhaoYu2006, Wainwright2009} to a more general {\em cliff-weak-sparsity} case.
+Under the irrepresentable condition and other reasonable conditions, we show that the lasso can correctly select all \JL{``large"} elements of $\beta^0$, while shrinking all ``small" elements to zero.